qlik-oss/sn-table/test/rendering/README.md

     chmod 777 ./test/rendering/scripts/run-rendering-tests.sh
     yarn test:rendering:local

-If the test fail, you can try to rerun them.
+If the tests fail, you can try to rerun them.
 Sometimes you need to stop the docker container using

     docker stop sn-table-playwright